-Colostrum is the first type of breast milk produced by mammals and contains lactoferrin; together these two ingredients set up an infant for a lifetime of health.
+Colostrum is the first type of breast milk produced by mammals and contains lactoferrin; together these two ingredients have amazing powers and set up an infant for a lifetime of health.

 Colostrum is the first type of milk produced by mammals.
 It is produced by the mammary glands just prior to birth and its role is the feed the new born (it tends to be substantially higher in fat and protein than normal milk) and to protect the new born (it contains antibodies).
 Colostrum is thus crucial to the baby and a lack of it can cause stunted growth and even life-long immune problems.
 This is why breast feeding mother’s milk is so crucial to child and even adult health.

 Colostrum is now known to contain important nutrients.

 It contains exactly the right prebiotic food, inulin in particular, to feed the bacteria already received by the infant when it passed through mother’s birth canal.
-These have a bias towards strains of the species Bifodobacterium, with some strains of Lactobacillus.
+These bacteria have a bias towards strains of the species Bifodobacterium, with some strains of Lactobacillus.

 - It contains further bacteria to stimulate the infant’s immune response.

 - The combination sets up a highly acid gut in the infant – a pH of 5.5 – designed to keep pathogens in check.

-- It contains immune cells such as lymphocytes, antibodies including immunoglogulins which strengthen the inner gut lining and kick start the immune system, and cytokines including interleukins, chemokines and tumour necrosis factor.
+- It contains immune cells such as lymphocytes, antibodies including immunoglobulins which strengthen the inner gut lining and kick start the immune system, and cytokines including interleukins, chemokines and tumour necrosis factor.